-Under CHOICE, seniors are eligible to receive many different types of assistance from personal care to chore assistance to home modifications to medical supplies.
+Under CHOICE, seniors, including those with Alzheimer's disease, are eligible to receive many different types of assistance from personal care to chore assistance to home modifications to medical supplies.
 The unifying factor among the services is that they are all intended to help the recipient live independently or to help families care for loved ones at home.

 It should be noted that a pilot version of the CHOICE Program called CHOICE 2.0, is now being tested in several counties of the state.
 However, because the regulations of this program are not static and because families access the CHOICE 2.0 through the same channels, it is unnecessary to provide more details about this program at this point in time.

 To be eligible for the CHOICE program, applicants must be at least 60 years of age (or if younger they must have a physical or mental impairment).
 Individuals must be Indiana residents but there is no duration of residency requirement.

 Candidates must be unable to perform two or more activities of daily living (bathing, dressing, eating, using the bathroom, etc.); and therefore, they are at risk of losing their independence (and being placed in a nursing home).